 - 1. Implore each of you to move on to that seventh factor of racing success, genetics - 2.
 Provide you with a high level road map for making genetic improvement - 3.
-Introduce you to an exciting new development, DNA testing for the LDHA gene
+Introduce you to an exciting new development, DNA testing for performance related genes